BibliothecaDAO/master-scroll/docs/game/realms.md

 # Realms
 ---

-> Realm Lords are the landowners of this world; they are the primary productive asset that keeps injecting liquidity into this ever-expanding world.
+> Realm Lords are the landowners of this on-chain, eternal world; they are the primary productive asset that keeps injecting liquidity into this ever-expanding world.
 They go to war, form allegiances (and break them) when fighting over scarce Resources.

 ## Origin